No sooner have we reached Scotland than we make tracks to leave it again.

-A set of heavy drinkers moving through the stages of drunkeness, just on the point where bellicose moves to morose.
+A set of heavy drinkers moving through the stages of drunkeness, just at the point where bellicose moves to morose.

 An old man chewing his teeth like gum.

-Death quiet (“why is there never any music in your pubs?
-You INVENTED pop music!” says Passpartout) but still with deafening shouting.
+It is death quiet (“why is there never any music in your pubs?
+You INVENTED pop music!” says Passpartout) but still people shout at each other at top volume.
 Food stopped hours ago.

-We head back to our rural retreat and eat pork pies (Passepartout disenchanted once again) with a yellow moon outside our window on the black sky.
-The high stars like dandruff on an old men’s jacket.
+We head back to our rural retreat and eat pork pies (Passepartout disenchanted once again) while a yellow moon sits outside our window on the black sky.
+The high stars looking like dandruff on an old men’s jacket.

-The only sound a homey, chattering river over the way, flowing on and on to grow and become, eventually, somewhere down the line, the Tyne.
+The only sound here a homey, chattering stream over the way, flowing on and on to grow and become, eventually, somewhere down the line, the river Tyne.